the-mahdi/Mafia_bot/readme.md

 ## Introduction

 The Mafia Game Telegram Bot is designed to simplify the process of hosting and managing Mafia-style games directly on Telegram.
-In this major update, we’ve reworked many functionalities, improved reliability, and added interactive features to enhance your gaming experience.

 ---